Here’s how to delete programs on Mac

 3. Now, simply drag the app icon into Terminal, automatically updating the path.

-4. Press Enter and input your admin password when requested.
+4. Press Return and input your admin password when requested.

 How to reset a misbehaving app